ronrihoo/AEM_Score/README.md

 **Instances.java** handles all instances of any other classes.

-**Instances.java** is always the middleman between all computation and io classes; therefore, instances will never be passed to other instances.
+**Instances.java** is always the middleman between all computation and io classes; therefore, instances will never be passed from other instances.

 ## Quick Usage
 All data must be provided to the app through the **FakeInterface.java** class.